freezingsaddles/freezing-web/README.md

 This application requires MySQL.
 I know, MySQL is a horrid database, but since I have to host this myself (and my shared hosting provider only supports MySQL), it's what we're doing.

 You should create a database and create a user that can access the database.
-Something like this should work in the default case:
+Something like this might work in the default case:

 ```bash
 shell$ mysql -uroot